Pool Excavation Cost: What Affects the Price in 2026

 Pool excavation costs $5,000–$18,000 for a standard in-ground pool.
 Learn what drives the price, how to estimate your specific project, and what to watch for in contractor quotes.

 Pool excavation cost for a standard in-ground pool runs $5,000–$18,000, making it one of the more variable line items in a pool installation project.
-The range is wide because pool excavation depends heavily on soil conditions, pool shape, site access, and depth — four factors that interact differently on every property.
+The range is wide because pool excavation depends heavily on four factors that interact differently on every property: soil conditions, pool shape, site access, and depth.

 Standard Pool Excavation Cost by Size